Kerem Çatay

-Kerem Catay (born 1979) is the CEO of Ay Yapım, producer of various TV series and Turkey's leading production company for drama series, formats, weekly and daily shows.
+Kerem Çatay (born 1979) is the CEO of Ay Yapım, producer of various TV series and Turkey's leading production company for drama series, formats, weekly and daily shows.

+Education

 Born in Ankara, Kerem Çatay graduated from Bilkent University Faculty of Economics, Administrative and Social Sciences.
 He completed his education in the Film and Television program at UCLA.

+Career

 He is known as the producer of countless phenomenally successful TV series, from 2008's ground-breaking Aşk-ı Memnu (Forbidden Love) to 2009's Ezel. Çatay's productions are renowned for their well-crafted, captivating stories based on both original screenplays and literary adaptations.
 Nearly all of Çatay's productions have been sold at least 41 countries, MENA to Sweden, Eastern & Southern Asia, Eastern Europe, the Balkans plus some of the African TV channels.
 They are also made available via the Internet worldwide.